 Arlington Cemetery is located in Virginia.

 Indentured Servants.
-One half to two thirds of all immigrants who came to the America arrived as indentured servants.
-Most arrived in the Chesapeake region where they accounted for 80 to 90 percent of European immigrants.
-A major difference between indentured servants and slaves is that slaves were brought to America against their will and could not buy their freedom.
-In 1775 there were about 216,000 emigrants that came indentured with 75% of those under the age of 25.
-The middle colonies of Pennsylvania, Delaware and New Jersey relied heavily on indentured servants and in the eighteenths century more lived there that any other region.
-The 13th Amendment abolished all forms of slavery including indentured servants.
+One-half to two-thirds of all immigrants who came to America arrived as indentured servants.
+Most reached the Chesapeake region, accounting for 80 to 90 percent of European immigrants.
+A significant difference between indentured servants and enslaved people is that slaves were brought to America against their will and could not buy their freedom.
+In 1775 there were about 216,000 emigrants that came indentured, with 75% of those under the age of 25.
+The middle colonies of Pennsylvania, Delaware, and New Jersey relied heavily on indentured servants; in the eighteenth century, more lived there than in any other region.
+The 13th Amendment abolished all forms of slavery, including indentured servants.
 The United Nations did not outlaw indentured servants until 1948.

 Cyrus McCormick was born in the Shenandoah Valley, Virginia.
 His father worked for 28 years on a horse-drawn reaper to harvest grain.
 At that time, reaper machines were all pushed in front of the horses.
-Pulling them behind didn’t work, because the horses would trample the grain.
+Pulling them behind didn’t work because the horses would trample the grain.
 Cyrus had the idea to pull them to the side with the horses walking on a portion of the field that had already been cut.
-It took almost 10 years before the reaper began to sell.
+It took almost ten years before the reaper began to sell.
 And when it finally began selling, Cyrus’s factory burned down in the Great Chicago Fire.
-Despite the rough start, the McCormick reaper changed grain production around the world.
+Despite the rough start, the McCormick reaper changed grain production worldwide.

 Pocahontas was a Native American born around 1596 in the Tidewater region of Virginia.
 She was the daughter of a chief.
 When John Smith was captured by her tribe, she placed her head on his chest as her father was about to execute him.
-At least that was the English version.
+At least, that was the English version.
 Another version was that John Smith was involved in a fight with one of the braves.
-He was taken back to the tribe where he was initiated as an honorary member.
+He was taken back to the tribe and initiated as an honorary member.
 As the relations between the tribe and the English became more strained, Pocahontas was captured by the colonists and held for ransom.
 But she refused to go back to the tribe.
-That should surprise no one since the women in the tribe were responsible for all the farming, cooking, water collection, firewood, meat handling, household materials, and hide tanning as well as raising the children.
+That should surprise no one since the women in the tribe were responsible for all the farming, cooking, water collection, firewood, meat handling, household materials, hide tanning, and raising the children.
 Holding Pocahontas for ransom was a negotiation blunder.

 President James Madison was born near Port Conway, Virginia.
 He was instrumental in drafting the Federal Constitution.
 The Virginia legislature created congressional districts designed to deny Madison a seat.
-During the first congress, Madison took the lead to pass the Bill of Rights as the first 10 amendments to the Constitution.
+During the first congress, Madison took the lead in passing the Bill of Rights as the first ten amendments to the Constitution.
 There were two hundred proposed amendments, but only ten were passed.
-Madison also had extreme opposition from Congress who refused to confirm any of his nominations.
+Madison also had extreme opposition from Congress, who refused to confirm his nominations.
 He chose members for political harmony.
 Most were simply figurehead positions.
 Madison believed in imposing tariffs to protect American goods, leading to Congress passing the Tariff Act of 1816.